 In Tuscaloosa County, Alabama, someone put up flyers on 8 November 2016 with the following, familiar misinformation:

 Due to the ending of Daylight Savings Time and the anticipated large voter turnout, the 2016 Election will be split into 2 days.

 Republicans will be voting on Tuesday, November 8, 2016.

 Democrats will be voting on Wednesday, November 9, 2016.

 Independents can choose to vote on either day.

-Of course, Election Day in 2016 is Tuesday, November 8, for everyone.
-If you haven’t already taken advantage of some alternative form of casting your ballot (e.g., voting ahead of Election Day in a locale that allows for early voting, sending in an absentee ballot, voting by mail) and you plan to vote at a polling place, you need to turn out on Election Day — showing up on November 9 won’t work.
-Although this item may seem like a bit of obvious and frivolous election year humor, it’s bound to fool or confuse some people, and when it made the rounds of the Internet as far back as 2000, officials started making grumbling noises about seeking prosecutions for voter fraud.
+The same joke is circulating in advance of the 2020 election.
+Election Day 2020 is Tuesday, November 3, for everyone.
+If you haven't already taken advantage of some alternative form of casting your ballot (e.g., voting ahead of Election Day in a locale that allows for early voting, sending in an absentee ballot, voting by mail) and you plan to vote at a polling place, you need to turn out on Election Day — showing up on November 4 won't work.
+Although this item may seem like a bit of obvious and frivolous election year humor, it's bound to fool or confuse some people, and when it made the rounds of the Internet as far back as 2000, officials started making grumbling noises about seeking prosecutions for voter fraud.

 The old Chicago aphorism says to "vote early and vote often."
 The part about voting early, at least, is good advice: If you haven't already cast a ballot, make sure you show up at the polls on Tuesday, November 3, not some other day — no matter which party you're voting for.